pakdaman/calibration/ENIR/README.md

 ===========
 This is a Matlab+R implementation of ENIR code.
 This is a temporary code, and it will be replaced with a single R package "enir" soon.
-To run the code you should first install the neariso R package which the implementation of nearly isotonic regression model referenced inside our icdm paper.
+To run the code you should first install the neariso R package referenced inside our icdm paper.
-A version that we used in our experiments is provided in this github repository.
+A version that we used in our experiments is also provided in this repo.
 The code runs properly on R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet" and Matlab version 8.4.0.150421 (R2014b)